cpplain/dotfiles/README.md

 # Christopher's Dotfiles

 You are free to use my dotfiles as you wish.
 However, I strongly encourage you not to copy the files as is.
-Instead, take time to understand the configurations, take what works for you, leave what doesn't, and create your own dofiles from scratch.
+Instead, take time to understand the configurations.
+Then take what works for you, leave what doesn't, and create your own dofiles from scratch.
 You will be much happier with the end result and will be capable of maintaining/improving your configuration moving forward.

 ## Usage